Jean Blackwell Hutson: Early life and education

 Jean Blackwell was born in Summerfield, Florida and moved to Baltimore, Maryland with her mother in 1918.
 She graduated valedictorian from Frederick Douglass High School in 1929.
 Blackwell continued her education at the University of Michigan, studying psychiatry, and transferred to Barnard College, where she graduated with an English degree, Bachelor of Arts in 1935.
 After completing her bachelor's degree, she applied to Enoch Pratt Library Training School, but was not admitted.
 She brought a lawsuit against Enoch Pratt which she ultimately won, believing that she was denied entrance as an African-American because of her race.
-Blackwell eventually received her Master's degree in Library Science from Columbia University in 1936.
+Blackwell eventually received her Master's degree in Library Science from the Columbia University School of Library Service in 1936.
 She also acquired her teaching certificate from Columbia University in 1941.

 Hutson was married twice, to Andy Razaf from 1939-1947, and John Hutson from 1952-1957.
 She had a daughter, Jean Frances Hutson.